-- Pica: Pica is a condition that drives dogs to eat non food items.
+- Pica: Pica is a condition that drives dogs to eat non-food items.
 Truly, anything can cause a dog to experience pica.
 Nausea, stress, anxiety, hunger, or underlying medical conditions can cause this strange disorder.
 If you find your dog constantly chewing and eating random objects, you may need to talk to your vet about this possible disorder.

-When dog’s chew wood, their teeth break the wood into several sharp pieces that can cause damage to their body in a number of ways.
+When dogs chew wood, their teeth break the wood into several sharp pieces that can cause damage to their body in a number of ways.
 Think of these pieces as hundreds of little splinters, looking to wreak havoc on any part of the body that they come in contact with.
-Something similar happens when your dog plays with foxtails and trips to the vet get extremely expensive.
+Something similar happens when your dog plays with foxtails, and trips to the vet get extremely expensive.
 Some of the risks of chewing wood include:

 - Tooth damage: When a dog is chewing on sticks, they may be putting great force behind each bite.
-Chewing something with a tough exterior such as wood, can cause a tooth to chip or break.
-Broken teeth can cause pain, and possible infection.
+Chewing something with a tough exterior, such as wood, can cause a tooth to chip or break.
+Broken teeth can cause pain and possible infection.
 This can even lead to dental abscesses.

 - Abscesses: When sticks and wood are chewed, hundreds of tiny pieces are floating around the mouth.
 These tiny pieces can become lodged in the gums, causing an infection to brew under the tissue.
 If these splinters remain in the mouth, the infection can grow to the point of an abscess.
-Abscesses are incredibly painful, and can cause severe swelling in the area that is affected.
+Abscesses are incredibly painful and can cause severe swelling in the area that is affected.

 - Airway obstruction: Due to the irregular shape of the wood and sticks that your dog may swallow, pieces of sticks can become lodged in their throat.
-This can lead to extreme distress, and even difficulty breathing.
-Anything that affects your pups ability to breathe is a serious medical emergency.
+This can lead to extreme distress and even difficulty breathing.
+Anything that affects your pup’s ability to breathe is a serious medical emergency.

 Each of these complications can be incredibly painful, cause severe infection, and can even be fatal if left untreated.
 If you believe your dog has consumed wood or sticks and fear any of the above scenarios, contact your vet ASAP.

-Block Off Areas With Mulch and Sticks
+Block Off Areas With Mulch And Sticks

 Provide Other Entertainment

-Clear The Yard of Sticks and Wood
+Clear The Yard Of Sticks And Wood

-Don’t Encourage The Behavior
+Do Not Encourage The Behavior

-If you are trying to break your dog of the dangerous habit of chewing on wood, make sure to never use twigs as a form of play.
+If you are trying to break your dog from the dangerous habit of chewing on wood, make sure to never use twigs as a form of play.
 It can be tempting to throw a twig at the park, but keep in mind just how confusing this could be.
 A dog will not be able to understand why a stick is acceptable to play with in certain places and not others.
 Training takes participation from both parties, so make sure you are making this learning experience as easy as possible for your furry friend.

 You could also try an online dog trainer like Doggy Dan for an affordable solution that fits your schedule.